The Nub Theory Explained

 While there may be times it's guessed inaccurately, this is almost down to a bad image, limited images or an early gestation. *It's only down to the nub 5% of the time*.

 If there is a recorded video, at 12+5 weeks or more, it's almost inarguable.

-Not only does the 'angle of the dangle' help with predicting your baby's gender but other factors come into account, such as your baby's bladder location, baby's positioning, exact gestation that your baby was measuring on the day of the scan and of course, a clear nub shot.
+Not only does the 'angle of the dangle' help with predicting your baby's sex but other factors come into account, such as your baby's bladder location, baby's positioning, exact gestation that your baby was measuring on the day of the scan and of course, a clear nub shot.